yanazendo/thesis/doc/main.md

 ~apology
 ## Apology

 I sincerely apologize for presenting such an unconventional dissertation.
 However, this presentation is mutually beneficial because I have engineered it to waste very little of our time.
-Dissertation is therefore engineered using the principles of [mechanism design](https://medium.com/@yanazendo/enlightened-capitalism-c366cb928a68) and [Beer Garden](##beer-garden).
+This dissertation is therefore engineered using the principles of [Beer Garden](##beer-garden).

 Also, I claim [Sidenote](http://sidenote.io) is great for presenting encyclopedic information, so I feel obligated to use Sidenote as well.